avuenja/otaac/README.md

 #### Licensing ####

-OTAAC is made available under the Affero GPL
+OTAAC is made available under the MIT License, thus this means that you are free to do whatever you want, commercial, non-commercial, closed or open.